 Department of History and International Studies

-Why study History at UW-Stevens Point?
+Why Study International Studies at UW-Stevens Point?

 The Department of History and International Studies frequently sponsors student participation in the College of Letters and Science Undergraduate Research Symposium and faculty-led research opportunities with collaboration on projects and publications through the College of Letters and Science Undergraduate Education Initiative.